Stackclash/5e-vault/5. Mechanics/Items/Chime Of Opening.md

 The chime can be used ten times.
 After the tenth time it cracks and becomes useless.

 *Source: Dungeon Master's Guide p.
-158*
+158. Available in the SRD.*